PCE3 Virtual Workshop 2022

 October 19-21, 2022

 This workshop aims to unify views of origins of life research by exploring systems chemistry as a proxy tool for characterizing and constraining complex natural settings and circumstances.
 The workshop’s speakers and discussions between participants will assess the strengths and weaknesses of different metrics with the potential to describe the early Earth as a complex system and increase appreciation for statistical analyses of complex systems.
 A white paper will be written to summarize the outcomes of the meeting discussions and to present directions for future work.
 The workshop will be held virtually on Zoom on Wednesday, Thursday, and Friday, October 19-21, 2022, from 9am-5pm Eastern each day.
-A full schedule will be posted closer to the workshop date.
+A full schedule is available here.

 - Zach Adam (University of Wisconsin Madison, USA) - workshop co-chair

 - Jennifer Glass (Georgia Institute of Technology, USA) - workshop co-chair

 - Jun Korenaga (Yale University, USA) – session co-chair, speaker

 - Andy Ridgwell (University of California Riverside, USA) – session co-chair, speaker

 - Beth Ann Bell (University of California Los Angeles, USA) – speaker

 - Stephanie Olson (Purdue University, USA) - speaker